textcreationpartnership/A02926/README.md

 ##Content Summary##

 #####Front#####

-The preacher, or Methode of preachinge, vvrytten in Latine by Nich[olas] Hemminge, and translated in
+1. To the right Honourable Dougles Lady Sheffeld, late wyfe of Lord Iohn Sheffeld diſceaſed: Iohn Horſfall, her moſt humble and faithfull ſeruaunt wiſheth all health and godlines long to continue vvith increaſe of vertue and zeale in Religion. (⁂)

+1. To his brethren and fellowe Miniſters of the Churche of Chriſte in Englād, the interpretour wiſheth peace, & true knowledge, to the honour & glory of God, and to the edification of the ſayde Churche, by true vnderſtanding and ſince preaching of the woorde of GOD.
+I haue to deſire thee (Chriſtian Reader) to beare with ſome faultes eſcaped in the Printing, yt whic
+1. The contentes of this booke.

 #####Body#####

-1. ¶ The firſt deuiſion.

-1. ¶ The ſubdiuiſion.

-1. ¶ The ſecond deuiſion.

-1. ¶ The third deuiſion.

-1. ¶ The fourth deuiſion.

-1. ¶ Of the formes and kindes of Narrations.

-1. ¶ The aydes or helpes of an interpretour.

-1. ¶ The cauſes of interpretation.

-1. ¶ The kinds of interpretinge.

-1. ¶ The Grammarian his kind of interpreting.

-1. ¶ The Logician his kinde of interpreting.

-1. ¶ The firſt Cannon.

-1. ¶ The ſecond Cannon.

-1. ¶The thirde Cannon.

-1. ¶ The fourth Canon.

-1. ¶ The oratour his kind of interpreting.

-1. ¶ The mixt kinde of interpreting.

-1. ¶ The vſe of Commentaries.

-1. ¶The waye to frame or make holy Sermons.

-1. ¶ The kinds of Sermons.

-1. ¶ The kynde of teaching.

-1. ¶ Of the ſimple kinde of teaching which belongeth vnto perſones.

-1. Of that treatiſe of perſons whiche belong to examples.

-1. ¶ Of that kynde of treatiſe of perſones whiche belongeth to demonſtration.

-1. ¶ Of definition.

-1. ¶Of Diuiſion and partition.

-1. ¶ Of cauſes.

-1. ¶ Of the effect.

-1. ¶ Of the vſe and abuſe.

-1. ¶ Of contarries.

-1. ¶ Of the ſimple kinde of teaching called Sintheticall.

-1. ¶ Of the ſimple kinde of teaching called Analyticall.

-1. ¶ Of the compound kinde of teachinge.

-1. ¶ Of the inuention or findinge out of common places.

-1. ¶ The firſt Rule.

-1. ¶ The ſecond Rule.

-1. ¶ The thirde Rule.

-1. ¶ The fourth rule to make abſtractes.

-1. ¶ The fift Rule.

-1. ¶ The ſixt Rule.

-1. ¶ The ſeuenth Rule.

-1. ¶ The eight Rule.

-1. ¶ Of the manner of handling of places inuented, both plentifully and profitably.

-1. ¶ Of the diduction of queſtions.

-1. ¶ Of a plentious confirmation.

-1. ¶Of the kindes of Proofe.

-1. ¶ Of the heaping of arguments.

-1. ¶ Of the Expolition or dilating of Argumentes.

-1. ¶ Of the confutation.

-1. ¶ Of digreſſion.

-1. ¶ Of Artificiall concluſion.

-1. ¶ Of that kynde of Sermon whiche conſiſteth in exhortation called Parainetical kinde.

-1. ¶ Of the perſwaſible Sermon.

-1. The example of the perſuaſible ſermon.

-1. ¶ Of the conſolatorie Sermone or whiche conſiſteth in comforting.

-1. The Methode of geuinge of comforte.

-1. ¶ Of the chidinge Sermon.

-1. ¶ Of Memorie.
+1. ❧ The deuiſion of the Holy Scriptures.

+    _ ¶ The firſt deuiſion.

+    _ ¶ The ſubdiuiſion.

+    _ ¶ The ſecond deuiſion.

+    _ ¶ The third deuiſion.

+    _ ¶ The fourth deuiſion.

+    _ ¶ Of the formes and kindes of Narrations.

+    _ ¶ The aydes or helpes of an interpretour.

+    _ ¶ The cauſes of interpretation.

+    _ ¶ The kinds of interpretinge.

+    _ ¶ The Grammarian his kind of interpreting.

+    _ ¶ The Logician his kinde of interpreting.

+    _ ¶ The firſt Cannon.

+    _ ¶ The ſecond Cannon.

+    _ ¶The thirde Cannon.

+    _ ¶ The fourth Canon.

+    _ ¶ The oratour his kind of interpreting.

+    _ ¶ The mixt kinde of interpreting.

+    _ ¶ The vſe of Commentaries.

+    _ ¶The waye to frame or make holy Sermons.

+    _ ¶ The kinds of Sermons.

+    _ ¶ The kynde of teaching.

+    _ ¶ Of the ſimple kinde of teaching which belongeth vnto perſones.

+    _ Of that treatiſe of perſons whiche belong to examples.

+    _ ¶ Of that kynde of treatiſe of perſones whiche belongeth to demonſtration.

+    _ ¶ Of definition.

+    _ ¶Of Diuiſion and partition.

+    _ ¶ Of cauſes.

+    _ ¶ Of the effect.

+    _ ¶ Of the vſe and abuſe.

+    _ ¶ Of contarries.

+    _ ¶ Of the ſimple kinde of teaching called Sintheticall.

+    _ ¶ Of the ſimple kinde of teaching called Analyticall.

+    _ ¶ Of the compound kinde of teachinge.

+    _ ¶ Of the inuention or findinge out of common places.

+    _ ¶ The firſt Rule.

+    _ ¶ The ſecond Rule.

+    _ ¶ The thirde Rule.

+    _ ¶ The fourth rule to make abſtractes.

+    _ ¶ The fift Rule.

+    _ ¶ The ſixt Rule.

+    _ ¶ The ſeuenth Rule.

+    _ ¶ The eight Rule.

+    _ ¶ Of the manner of handling of places inuented, both plentifully and profitably.

+    _ ¶ Of the diduction of queſtions.

+    _ ¶ Of a plentious confirmation.

+    _ ¶Of the kindes of Proofe.

+    _ ¶ Of the heaping of arguments.

+    _ ¶ Of the Expolition or dilating of Argumentes.

+    _ ¶ Of the confutation.

+    _ ¶ Of digreſſion.

+    _ ¶ Of Artificiall concluſion.

+    _ ¶ Of that kynde of Sermon whiche conſiſteth in exhortation called Parainetical kinde.

+    _ ¶ Of the perſwaſible Sermon.

+    _ The example of the perſuaſible ſermon.

+    _ ¶ Of the conſolatorie Sermone or whiche conſiſteth in comforting.

+    _ The Methode of geuinge of comforte.

+    _ ¶ Of the chidinge Sermon.

+    _ ¶ Of Memorie.

 #####Back#####
-The preacher, or Methode of preachinge, vvrytten in Latine by Nich[olas] Hemminge, and translated in **Types of content**
+〈1 page duplicate〉〈1 page duplicate〉〈1 page duplicate〉〈1 page duplicate〉〈1 page duplicate〉〈1 page du
+**Types of content**

   * There are 29 **verse** lines!